Linuxfabrik/monitoring-plugins/check-plugins/snmp/README.md

 └── device-oids
 ```

 ## Handling MIBs

 If needed, get any MIB files ready.
 Copy them to `$HOME/.snmp/mibs` or `/usr/share/snmp/mibs`.
 If you prefer other locations, provide the paths using the `--mib-dir` parameter (same syntax as the `-M` parameter of `snmpget`).
-The checks comes with some predefined, device-dependend MIBs located at `/usr/lib64/nagios/plugins/device-mibs/`.
+The check comes with some predefined, device-dependent MIBs located at `/usr/lib64/nagios/plugins/device-mibs/`.

 Create an OID list in `/usr/lib64/nagios/plugins/device-oids/...` using CSV format.
 For details, have a look at "Defining a Device" within this document.

 ## Defining a Device via CSV file